Good architecture is not simply about creating beautiful spaces. Nor is it about being purely functional.

 Every client has different requirements and each project is unique.
 We start by listening so that we can fully understand your needs.
 Our design is then a response unique to you, your project and your site.
 We communicate our ideas clearly so that you can fully understand the design every step of the way and make clear decisions before anything is built.
 The built outcome should exceed your expectations, not be a complete surprise!
 And finally, we understand that a great built outcome requires an experienced team working together, so our relationship with all consultants and trades is as important to us as our relationship with you.

 As well as architectural knowledge we have extensive experience with the design and fabrication of bespoke steel items.
 Michael is currently taking a break from being full-time behind a welding helmet, however we still have the capability to undertake bespoke design & fabrication projects for you, as one-offs or as part of your architectural design.
 Over the next few years Michael will be focusing on developing our 26 acre block into a self-sufficient off-grid paradise.
-We aim to practice what we preach and learn first hand how natural techniques, such as straw bale, cob and lime plaster can be incorporated with new technologies such as SIPS & renewable energy systems to create beautiful, healthy, sustainable buildings.
+We aim to practice what we preach and learn first hand how traditional techniques, such as straw bale, cob and lime plaster can be incorporated with new methodologies such as Passive House to create beautiful, healthy, sustainable buildings.
 Stage 1 is an Earthship greenhouse, which is being planted as we speak.
 Stage 2 is a small SIPS cabin in the woods.
 We will keep you updated on our progress!